9brada6/tabs-with-posts/development.md

 ## ✅ Todo

-- Add a way for free plugin, to show a way of the other supported premium plugins.
+- Add a way for free plugin, to show a way of the other supported premium external plugins.
+- Make free plugin GPLv2 , premium cc-plm.

 - Tab Queries: